BlendVision/Android-StreamIngest-Samples/README.md

 There are multiple ways to integrate an AAR file into your Android project.
 Below are the methods, including a simplified approach using `implementation fileTree`.
-To ensure you have the most recent features and updates, download the latest version of the AAR files from the BlendVision Android Player SDK repository.

 - `streamingest-core.aar`
 - `streamingest.aar`